 The French kept speaking French in England while

-the English spoke their tongue.
-It was a century or
+the English spoke their own tongue.
+A century or

-so later before the French in England had learned
+so later the French in England had become bilingual.

 Glottochronology is the mathematical study of these